-Widely known for his works on spirituality and unconventional approaches to teaching, Anthony de Mello was a hugely important figure in the area of mysticism, melding eastern and western traditions.
+Widely known for his works on spirituality and his unconventional approaches to teaching, Anthony de Mello was a hugely important figure in the area of mysticism, melding eastern and western traditions.

 His first book, Sadhana: A Way to God, which was published in 1978, outlines spiritual exercises based on those of Saint Ignatius, but blends with them Eastern traditions and practices.
 This only heightened de Mello’s fame, and he became much in demand as a public speaker.
-In the years that followed he wrote several other books on spirituality including Wellsprings and The Heart of the Enlightened.
+In the years that followed he wrote several other books on spirituality, including Wellsprings and The Heart of the Enlightened.
 In 1987, while in New York City where he was giving a course, De Mello suffered a heart attack and died.

 In 1998, eleven years following de Mello’s death, the Congregation for the Doctrine of the Faith released a statement declaring some of de Mello’s writings to be incompatible with the Catholic faith, following a review of his works.
-This was poorly received by many for whom his teachings had only served to strengthen and deepen their faith.
+This was poorly received by many for whom his teachings had served to strengthen and deepen their faith.